Do your dust mite allergy symptoms include itchy skin? Are you wondering “Can I get a rash from dust mites”? If so, you’ve come to the right place.

 Dust Mite Allergy Symptoms and Itchy Skin

-Some, but not all people who have allergies, have allergic eczema.
+Some, but not all people who have allergies, experience allergic eczema.
 Allergic eczema, also called contact dermatitis is a skin reaction to environmental allergens or irritants.

 The skin barrier is weaker than most people, lacking filaggrin, making it susceptible to irritation and bacterial infections.